 My husband put up our flag for the Fourth of July and came back into the house singing the Star Spangled Banner.
 We both love our country.
 We both are grateful for this nation we call home.
 But, on that particular day, I was surprised to realize how ambivalent I feel about the national anthem and about this flag waving to me from my front yard.

 Maybe it’s our checkered past.

 I will stand on the portico of our County Courthouse this weekend and take my turn reading aloud the Declaration of Independence.
 It has fallen to me to read the paragraph complaining about the ways King George “excited domestic insurrections amoungst us, and endeavored to bring on the inhabitants of our frontier the merciless Indian Savages…” Never mind the fact that Europeans mercilessly slaughtered and displaced the Native Peoples as we took over the New World.
 Never mind the merciless savagery inherent in every war – even our war for our own independence.

 It is timely that I had read Mark Charles’ blog just recently: Reflections from the Hogan: The Dilemma of the Fourth of July.
 A wise, bold Native American blogger, Charles calls us to remember our shared history with all its complexity.
 Even as we proclaim that “all men are created equal,” we must also acknowledge how many years it has taken this nation to grow toward the understanding that “all” means all.

 Maybe it’s our blind practice of national religion.

-Although I go to church most Sundays, I doubt I will ever again be in church on a July 4 weekend.
+Although I go to church most Sundays, I usually avoid attending on a patriotic Sunday.
 As a minister, I am deeply troubled by the way authentic Christianity has been co-opted by an American civil religion.
-On this weekend, in sanctuaries across the nation, visitors will wonder who – or what – is actually being worshiped.
+On the 4th of July weekend, in sanctuaries across the nation, I have to wonder who – or what – is actually being worshiped.